jarun/buku/README.md

                            excludes entries with tags after ' - '
-                           list all tags, if no search keywords -x, --exclude [...]  omit records matching specified keywords --order fields [...] comma-separated list of fields to order the output by (prepend with '+'/'-' to choose sort direction)
+                           list all tags, if no search keywords -x, --exclude [...]  omit records matching specified keywords --random [N]         output random bookmarks out of the selection (default 1) --order fields [...] comma-separated list of fields to order the output by (prepend with '+'/'-' to choose sort direction)